metricmage/metric-community/README.md

 - **Mobile-First Focus:**
     - **Device-Specific Metrics:** Track mobile-specific data like device type, OS version, screen resolution, and carrier.
     - **Attribution Tracking:** Measure the effectiveness of marketing campaigns and user acquisition channels.
-- **Optimized for Scale:** Designed to handle at least 100k MAU efficiently, ensuring your analytics grow with your game.
+- **Optimized for Scale:** Open-source version designed to handle up to 100k MAU efficiently.
+Core and Enterprise versions offer horizontal scaling for unlimited MAU.
 - **Cost-Effective:** Runs on minimal hardware requirements, such as a $5 VPS, without compromising performance.

 ## Technologies